TUDelft-CITG/coastpy/README.md

 pip install coastpy
 ```

-although it's probably easier to install with conda:
+However, if you start from scratch, it's probably easier to install with conda:

 ```bash
 conda env create -f environment.yaml